 Cascading lookups is a common requirement for any business scenario.
 Here is an example of a cascading dropdown using KWizCom Forms app.

+What is Power Apps’ user experience in such a case?
 To implement cascading lookup using Power Apps, we need to add a few lines of code like it is shown below:

 Items = Distinct(‘Employee Country’,Title)

 Apart from this code, we need to create the data source and controls properly.